MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

     Select any VM SKU and storage SKU.

-5. After creating your scale set, navigate to your scale set in the Azure Portal and verify the following settings:
+5. After creating your scale set, navigate to your scale set in the Azure portal and verify the following settings:

     * **Upgrade policy - Manual**